UCL/SuPReMo/motion-docu/TransitionFromRegResp.md

 # Transition from nifty-reg resp {#transitionfromregresp}

-If you have used the previous implementation of the generalised image registration and motion-modelling framework called *Nifty-Reg-Resp* then you will need to adapte the commandline parameters according to the table below.
-SuPReMo has an extended functionality over  *reg-resp*.
+If you have used the previous implementation of the generalised image registration and motion-modelling framework called *Nifty-Reg-Resp* then you will need to adapt the command line parameters according to the table below.
+SuPReMo has extended functionality over  *reg-resp*.

 Parameters: